Your sixth graders are guaranteed to have plenty of ideas to write about using these engaging sixth grade writing prompts.

 46. The headline of your local newspaper reads, “Food Fight at Local Diner Leads to Minor Injury!“.
 Write the story.

-51. Think about your academic strengths and weaknesses.
-How did you acquire your strengths, and what measures can you take in order to improve your weaknesses?
+51. How did you acquire your academic strengths, and what measures can you take to improve your weaknesses?

 Now you have an assortment of sixth grade writing prompts that will motivate students to write from their hearts and with purpose.